Cold soba noodles typically are served on a flat plate like pasta; but here, they’re swirled into a stylish dome (photo © Lulu Durand | iStock Photo).

 Soba is the Japanese word for buckwheat; the thin noodles are made from buckwheat flour.
 As with all pasta, soba noodles can be served warm or chilled (think cold sesame noodles and pasta salad).
-Here are some popular recipes:
+Here are some popular recipes ideas

 HOT SOBA NOODLE DISHES

-But you can extend the fusion with western ingredients: hard-cooked egg, julienned ham and cheese, strips of roast pork or poultry, leeks or red onions instead of green onions, sliced red radishes…anything goes.
+You can create fusion food with western ingredients: hard-cooked egg, julienned ham, and cheese, strips of roast pork or poultry, leeks or red onions instead of scallions, sliced red radishes…anything goes.

 In fact, one conceit for a soba noodles party is to have each guest bring a creative ingredient to mix in.